| ⇦ |

 Adrenal gland has two parts-cortex and medulla.
 The medulla is stimulated by sympathetic nervous tissue to produce adrenaline and non-adrenaline while the cortex is stimulated by pituitary hormone to release cortisol, aldosterone and estrogens.
 Thus injury to adrenal cortex is not likely to affect the secretion of adrenaline.

-- Which of the following is the most stable ecosystem?
+- Which one of the following statement is correct about evolution

 Topics: Neural Control and Chemical Coordination